CPScript/Kitty-Tools/LITE/Readme.md

 ### Extra information
 [Click me to veiw more!](https://github.com/CPScript/Kitty-Tools/more/moreinfo.md)

-> Note: This is still in early development and might not work at some points of time
+> Note: This is still in early development and will have many larch changes!

+> This version of `Kitty-Tools` is ment to be ran on Termux for android!

 <p align="center">
   &copy; 2024 Kitty Tools LITE.
 All rights reserved.